Understanding cost

 — Michael Cali (@cali_photo) November 5, 2020

 In the debrief it’s important to realise when someone is being evasive.
-I good example of this is in the U.S. version of The Office, where Andy has to repeat the same question to Angela 3 times before he gets to the truth.
+A good example of this is in the U.S. version of The Office, where Andy has to repeat the same question to Angela 3 times before he gets to the truth.
 (Season 5, Episode 12, from 9:22 – 10:13).

-And here’s a good post on the downsides of using EBITDA as a measure of profitability:
+Here’s a good post on the downsides of using EBITDA as a measure of profitability:

 EBITDA is a terrible measure of profitability.